dimple23/Eat-Da-Burger/README.md

-# Project Name - Eat-Da-Burger!
+# Project Name - Eat-Da-Burger
 Description: Creating a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 Following the MVC design pattern and using Node + MySQL to query and route data in your app, and Handlebars to generate your HTML.
 Designed to be used as a communication tool for fellow developers in the community and potential employers.